Using FNAL EOS at the LPC: Additional Commands

 eos cp root://cmseos.fnal.gov///store/user/differentuser/miniaod.root root://cmseos.fnal.gov//store/user/tonjes/miniaodCopy.root

-/at the end of the directory name is essential in formatting this command:
+/at the end of the directory name is essential in formatting the command above

 xrdcp -r | --recursiverecursively copy all files starting at the given source directory.
 This option is only supported for local files.